 Mehmed still doesn’t seem to have been ready to lift the siege, but on July 22 all those peasant soldiers who had been recruited by John of Capistrano marched out of the city and toward the Ottomans.
 John of Capistrano is said to have gone out of the city to try to order his men to return to its defenses, but when they kept marching he apparently decided “to hell with it,” turned around, and led them on a charge at the Ottoman lines.
-Hunyadi was then forced to support their charge lest he lose desperately-needed soldiers on a futile action, so his army entered the field as well.
-And the Ottomans…panicked.
+Hunyadi was then forced to support their charge lest he lose desperately-needed soldiers in a futile action, so his army entered the field as well.
+In response, the Ottomans…panicked.
 That didn’t happen very often throughout the really dominant portion of Ottoman history, but here it did.
 Soldiers began to run.
-The Janissaries tried to stop the retreat to no avail.
+The remaining Janissaries tried to stop the retreat to no avail.
 Mehmed himself tried to turn his line around, but he was wounded and had to be carried from the field.
-The Hungarians stopped their pursuit and returned to the city before nightfall, and the Ottomans took advantage of this respite to retreat in order back to Constantinople.
+The Hungarians stopped their pursuit and returned to the city before nightfall, and the Ottomans took advantage of this respite to retreat in good order back to Constantinople.

 Belgrade might have been John Hunyadi’s greatest victory, but it was also his last, as he died in August of a plague that hit the Hungarian army.
 John of Capistrano died in October, also of plague.
 The successful defense of Belgrade stemmed the Ottoman tide, and though Mehmed made other attempts to advance westward, for example his brief capture of Otranto in 1480, none of them were able to stick so long as Belgrade was still there to hold the line.
 Which is not to say that Mehmed just sat on his thumbs for the next couple of decades.
 He may not have been able to do much more expanding, but he was able to consolidate Ottoman gains in the Balkans.
-It wasn’t until 1521 when the Ottomans, now under Suleyman I (d.
+That paid dividends later on, like in 1521 when the Ottomans, now under Suleyman I (d.
 1566), were finally able to take Belgrade and reopen their road to the west.
 That road would finally end at Vienna, in 1529, though of course nobody knew that at the time.